CSC 2210, SPA 4: Wumpus Hunt

 This project is broken into two parts.
 The first is about specifying the problem, the second about completing the implementation.

-For part A, submit a (single) PDF containing all of the following
+For part A, submit a (single) PDF containing all of the following:

 Some students are tempted use use the code generation feature of Enterprise Architect to create the initial code.
 Do not; it adds a lot of unnecessary artifacts and means you will not get sufficient practice writing C++ code.
-If it takes more than a couple hours to create an initial version of the project, get help from your instructor.
-It should be as simple as creating a "hello world" program and editing it to prompt the user until the user enters 'q'.

 Part B